Koredotcom/koredotai-docs/docs/platform/marketplace/en/latest/Actions/Integrations/jira_INS.md

    viii.
 Add the "JIRA API" and click on Configure "JIRA API" to navigate to the Scopes screen.

    ix.
-Click on Edit Scopes for "Jira platform REST API", select all the scopes, and save it.
+Click on Edit Scopes for "Jira platform REST API", select all the scopes.
+Also add the "offline_access" scope to the list of scopes and save it.

    x.
 Copy the Authorization URL (https://auth.atlassian.com/authorize?audience=api.atlassian.com) and paste it into the Authorization URL field to the Kore.ai platform.